serge-sans-paille/pythran-stories/content/2020-04-23-value-range-analysis.rst

 Conclusion
 ==========

-Use ``assert`` statement!
+Use ``assert`` statements!
 Pythran can extract precious information from them, and there's no runtime cost unless you ask so ;-)